 Course withdrawal deadlines for all parts of term are posted on the academic calendar.

-Students are permitted to withdraw from a course without academic penalty until the mid-term date listed in the academic calendar.
+Students are permitted to withdraw from a course without academic penalty using the form linked above until the mid-term date listed in the academic calendar.
 For fractional credit courses that meet for the first- or second-half of term students are permitted to withdraw without academic penalty prior to the appropriate date listed in the academic calendar.
-The required course withdrawal form is available in the registrar’s office.
 Withdrawing from a course after the end of the drop/add period places a W on the transcript for the course.
 Students are cautioned to avoid a pattern of regularly accumulating W grades on their academic record.
 Withdrawals after the deadline are not permitted unless there are extraordinary circumstances (such as severe illness) that merit an exception.
 In those cases, a petition must be submitted to the administrative dean and approved by the Committee on Standards and Academic Standing (CSAS).

 - First-year students normally may withdraw from courses only for reasons beyond their ability to predict or control and only with approval of the course instructor and faculty adviser.
 First-year students in the fall semester must also receive approval from their administrative dean to ensure appropriate mentorship and support.